klustria/helidon-mp-ocivault-unittest/Practices.md

        </dependency>
        ```
    2. Click the Maven tool window on the right side of the IDE and choose the toolbar button with arrow cycle icon.
 Clicking this button will reload the Maven projects along with the newly added dependency.
-3. Create a new junit test class by highlighting the `io.heldon.unittest` (or `io/helidon/unittest` path) under `src/test/java` and use `File->New->Java Class` from the menu to enter `MockitoMockTest` which will then create `public class MockitoMockTest`.
+3. Create a new junit test class by highlighting the `io.heldon.unittest` (or `io/helidon/unittest` path) under `src/test/java` and use `File->New->Java Class` from the menu bar to enter `MockitoMockTest` which will then create `public class MockitoMockTest`.
 The class only needs visibility scope from within the package so remove the `public` keyword.
 4. Using Mockito, mock Vaults and Secrets interface.
 This will be used later to test create and get secret.
    1. Add this code snippet right after the `class MockitoMockTest` declaration.
       ```java